 Application for approval of use of Rabbit Haemorrhagic Virus Disease RHDV1-K5

-The Canterbury Regional Council has applied for approval to introduce and use the Rabbit Haemorrhagic Virus Disease RHDV1-K5 for pest rabbit management.
-The intent is to introduce the strain nationally.
+Environment Canterbury applied for approval to introduce and use the Rabbit Haemorrhagic Virus Disease RHDV1-K5 for pest rabbit management.
+The intent was to introduce the strain nationally.

-Applications have been made under both the Agricultural Chemicals and Veterinary Medicines (ACVM) Act 1997 and the Biosecurity Act 1993.
-The ACVM application has been notified in the New Zealand Gazette.
+Applications were made under both the Agricultural Chemicals and Veterinary Medicines (ACVM) Act 1997 and the Biosecurity Act 1993.
+The ACVM application was notified in the New Zealand Gazette.

 RHDV (a Czech strain) already exists in New Zealand, after it was introduced in 1997.
-This 2017 application is for a Korean strain that isn’t currently found here.
-The applications follow the Environmental Protection Authority’s decision that the new strain is not a new organism under the HSNO Act 1996.
+This 2017 application was for a Korean strain that wasn’t currently found here.
+The applications followed the Environmental Protection Authority’s decision that the new strain was not a new organism under the HSNO Act 1996.

 Under the ACVM Act, the virus strain is classified as a Vertebrate Toxic Agent.
 This means it needs to be registered.
-The Ministry for Primary Industries (MPI) is consulting on the application under the ACVM Act, before making any decision on registering the virus.
+The Ministry for Primary Industries (MPI) consulted on the application under the ACVM Act, before making any decision on registering the virus.

-MPI will consider benefits of the release to the agricultural sector, as well as identification and management of risks to animal welfare, agricultural impacts, trade and public health matters associated with the virus.
-This includes the risk to pet and farmed rabbits, and the availability of protection by a vaccine.
-MPI will follow a criteria for assessing applications to register the virus.
+MPI considered benefits of the release to the agricultural sector, as well as identification and management of risks to animal welfare, agricultural impacts, trade, and public health matters associated with the virus.
+This included the risk to pet and farmed rabbits, and the availability of protection by a vaccine.
+MPI followed criteria for assessing applications to register the virus.

 - Read the criteria document [PDF, 269 KB]

 Any new strain that is released, propagated, and sold also needs to be approved under the Biosecurity Act.
-The RHDV1-K5 strain will only be approved if it meets the requirements under the ACVM and Biosecurity Acts.
+The RHDV1-K5 strain would only be approved if it met the requirements under the ACVM and Biosecurity Acts.

 Have your say

-Email your feedback on the proposed application by 5pm on 14 December 2017 to ACVM.Consultation@mpi.govt.nz
+MPI sought your feedback on the application.
+Submissions closed on 14 December 2017.

 Submissions are public information